 No civil traffic infraction shall be considered a lesser included offense of any criminal traffic offense.

 Florida Rules of Traffic Court for Criminal Offenses - Visit the Florida Bar website to learn more about the rules that govern traffic court and county court throughout the state.
-Also find the committee notes for each amendment that explain the rules and reasons for changing the rules each time.
+Find the committee notes for each amendment that explain the rules and reasons for changing the rules each time.

 ...A long weekend vacation in Palm Beach resulted in the potential for serious consequences that could have set me back in unimaginative ways.
 M+B was a truly incredible legal advocate and was always accessible within minutes to answer questions and discuss the progress of the case within the system - truly remarkable.
 I could not have retained better legal representation in my case in Palm Beach County.